-When it comes to FE Analysis they first relied on Code_Aster but putting effort into the understanding of this complex programme did, in fact, constitute a bottleneck and shouted for other alternatives.
-Knowing the advantages of the solver itself Sandro was looking for an easier way to use it.
+For finite element analysis, they first relied on Code_Aster but putting effort into the understanding of this complex program was a bottleneck and shouted for alternatives.
+Knowing the advantages of the solver itself, Sandro was looking for an easier way to use it.
 He came across the SimScale platform by reading one of the technical newsletters and decided to test it.

-With the help of the SimScale user interface, Sandro and his colleagues at Schübeler Composite could easily set up a simulation and work efficiently.
+With the help of the SimScale user interface, Sandro and his colleagues at Schübeler Technologies could easily set up a simulation and work efficiently.

-The first project simulated on the SimScale platform was an analysis of the stress acting on a turbomachinery blade for model airplanes, which can also be used in motorsports or UAV engines.
+The first project performed on the SimScale platform was an analysis of the stress acting on a turbomachinery blade for model airplanes, which can also be used in motorsports or UAV engines.

 This stage required using non-linear static analysis with physical contacts.
-Simulations measured stress response and deformation of the system to working conditions of 50 000 rounds per minute revolution speed.
+The simulations measured the stress response and the system’s deformation in working conditions of 50 000 rounds per minute revolution speed.

-In order to ensure quick analysis workflow, the first simulation was performed on a coarse mesh.
-After proving that the setup is correct, full-scale analysis on refined mesh was done.
+In order to ensure a quick analysis workflow, the first simulation was performed on a coarse mesh.
+After proving that the setup is correct, a full-scale analysis on the refined mesh was done.